Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 <h2>Analysis</h2>

-The hopscotch_map is doing well with integers keys but not so much with string keys.
-The main advantages of the hopscotch_map is its cache friendliness, when searching for a key on collision we go trough the bucket array in sequential order.
-With strings we loose this advantage, as std::string hold pointers to a heap-allocated area.
+The hopscotch_map is doing well with integer keys but not so much with string keys.
+The main advantage of the hopscotch_map is its cache friendliness, when searching for a key on collision we go trough the bucket array in a sequential order.
+With strings we loose this advantage as std::string holds pointers to a heap-allocated area.
 When comparing keys, we have to read this area incurring a cache-miss.
-If the key has pointers to other parts of the memory and we have to read them to calculate the hash, hopscotch_map may not be the best choice.
+If the key has pointers to other parts of the memory and we have to read them to compare the key with another one, hopscotch_map may not be the best choice.

 For the integer part, we can see that the hopscotch_map is able to holds its game against Google dense_hash_map.
 The cache-friendliness of hopscotch_map offers some advantages over the dense_hash_map when iterating trough the map.
-Both are performing way better than the other hash-map except for the memory usage where sparse hash obviously remains the king.
+Both are performing way better than the other hash map except for the memory usage where sparse hash obviously remains the king.

 More tests should be done on hopscotch_map by varying the neighborhood size.
 Here 62 was used a neighborhood size.